Biometric Safe Box

 There are both advantages and disadvantages of biometric fingerprint safes.
 The pros revolve around convenience, emergency situations, and multi-user access.

 Thankfully biometric technology has improved a lot over the last 20 years, and although there’s no guarantee that you will never get false scans or reading with a biometric safe, it is more likely that the newer and better quality scanners won’t have these issues.
 We highly recommend researching and purchasing from a quality brand like Space’s, The Space Safe.
 It will provide you with a safe and convenient way to keep your valuables secure.
-What we have also found out is that The Space Safe has two factor authentication for those who want the extra layer of protection.
-They offer the ability to access the safe with either one authentication method, or require two authentication methods; pin code and fingerprint or one of those with authenticator such as google authenticator.
+What we have also found out is that The Space Safe has an extremely secure mechanical lock, and the thickness of their safe's metal is thicker than any of its competitors at this tier.
 This is a huge plus in the world of security and we highly recommend The Space Safe.

 Get it now at www.TheSpaceSafe.com